 Students responded positively to the presentation, stating at the end during a group discussion that “he had multiple sides to the story—what actually happened…[he had] all the different points of view of a story…and that’s what we need in [the] media.”
 Another participant stated that this presentation showed “how journalism is an attractive field to work in…It was refreshing to take a positive [look] on journalism when we don’t hear that otherwise.”

 More information on Erlich’s reporting can be found here.

 Global Kids Students Skype with Verónica Zaragovia

 The following week, a group of students eager to learn about Colombia and international issues gathered around a projecter in a Catholic University classroom.
 These students, who come from several D.C. public high schools, were participating in a five-week foreign policy summer institute led by the education nonprofit Global Kids.
 Ten of the students were preparing for a ten-day service learning and leadership trip to Bogotá, and looked to Verónica Zaragovia for her insights into the Colombia peace process and local culture.

 Zaragovia's reporting project focuses on the reintegration of FARC members into civil society and the impact of the peace deal on everyday lives in Colombia.
 In reflecting on the presentation, students noted that they appreciated Zaragovia's approach to telling stories about positive paths forward rather than just focusing on conflict and crisis, and how she shared the experiences of ordinary people, like a farmer teaching his community how to cultivate cacao.
 "She's making a change through news," said one student, "and people should hear about it."

 Want to Skype a journalist into your classroom?
-Email us at firstname.lastname@example.org to schedule a visit!
+Click here to learn more and schedule a visit!